 This means extra time will be needed to find a good freelancer and may cost you a lot of trial and error to find one that fits your needs.

 It’s important to remember that not all freelancers have this as their full-time career.
-The main advantage for the freelancer themselves is the flexibility of their role - they may be freelancing alongside studying, part-time, or as a side hustle from their main career.
+The main advantage for the freelancer themselves is the flexibility of their role - they may be freelancing alongside studying, part-time or as side hustle from their main career.

 So there is a risk that your project with them stops early should circumstances change or they decide to take another full-time role elsewhere.